projectara/greybus-spec/source/special.rst

 ..

-Greybus SVC TimeSync Wake-Detect Pins Acquire Response
+Greybus SVC TimeSync Wake Pins Acquire Response
-""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""

-The Greybus SVC Protocol TimeSync Wake-Detect Pins Acquire response contains no payload.
+The Greybus SVC Protocol TimeSync Wake Pins Acquire Response contains no payload.

-.. _svc-timesync-wake-detect-pins-release:
+.. _svc-timesync-wake-pins-release:

-Greybus SVC TimeSync Wake-Detect Pins Release Operation
+Greybus SVC TimeSync Wake Pins Release Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The AP Module uses this operation to request the SVC to release ownership of any previously allocated wake-detect pins.
-SVC will release all pins allocated for wake-detect purposes in a previous Greybus SVC TimeSync Wake-Detect Pins Acquire operation.
+The AP Module uses this operation to request the SVC to release ownership of any previously allocated wake pins.
+The SVC shall release all pins allocated for wake purposes in a previous successful Greybus SVC TimeSync Wake Pins Acquire operation.

-Greybus SVC TimeSync Wake-Detect Pins Release Request
+Greybus SVC TimeSync Wake Pins Release Request
-"""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""
-The Greybus SVC Protocol TimeSync Wake-Detect Pins Release request contains no payload.
+The Greybus SVC Protocol TimeSync Wake Pins Release request contains no payload.

-Greybus SVC TimeSync Wake-Detect Pins Release Response
+Greybus SVC TimeSync Wake Pins Release Response
-""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""

-The Greybus SVC Protocol TimeSync Wake-Detect Pins Release response contains no payload.
+The Greybus SVC Protocol TimeSync Wake Pins Release Response contains no payload.

 .. _svc-timesync-ping:

 Greybus SVC TimeSync Ping Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The AP Module uses this operation to request the SVC to send a single timesync event on a bitmask of wake-detect pins which must have previously been allocated via Greybus SVC TimeSync Wake-Detect Pins Acquire.
+The AP Module uses this Operation to request the SVC to send a single TimeSync event on a bitmask of wake pins which must have previously been allocated via Greybus SVC TimeSync Wake Pins Acquire.

 On receipt of this request the SVC will immediately generate a single pulse and capture the authoritative frame-time; this frame-time will then be returned in